ptcrews/smtcoq/SMTCoqTasks.md

 	- [x] What support for quantifiers does SMTCoq currently have?
 	- [x] Add parser for quantified terms
 	- [x] Find the goal in SMTCoq that leads to the basic quantifers example, and check if its as expected.
-	- [ ] Currently VeriT is called with term sharing turned off, need to be able to deal with shared terms
+	- [x] Currently VeriT is called with term sharing turned off, need to be able to deal with shared terms
-	- [ ] Run the example proof through the old SMTCoq to find examples of Chantal's explanation.
+	- [x] Run the example proof through the old SMTCoq to find examples of Chantal's explanation.
-	- [ ] Compare the old and new SMTCoq proofs for the example and see what else needs to be done to support the new infrastructure (is `tmp_qnt_tidy` analogous to `qnt_cnf`?)
+	- [x] Compare the old and new SMTCoq proofs for the example and see what else needs to be done to support the new infrastructure (is `tmp_qnt_tidy` analogous to `qnt_cnf`?)
-		- [ ] New format uses subproofs.
+		- [x] New format uses subproofs.
 Understand why, and move up implementation of subproofs in the priority list.
+	- [x] Read the skolemization section in the book
+	- [ ] Why is it more complicated in Coq to prove `(forall Q1.H1) -> ... -> (forall Qn.Hn) -> G` as opposed to
+	`forall Q1..Qn.H1 -> ... -> Hn -> G`?
+		- [ ] Read quantifier subsection of logic section of Software foundations.
 	- [ ] Read spec of all quantifier rules
-	- [ ] Read the skolemization section in the book
+	- [ ] Make a feature request to the veriT group to remove alpha renaming of proofs with quantifiers.
+	- [ ] With the current Alethe proofs, parse subproofs and parse `bind` as a no-op and for all resolutions, remove the `bind` `equiv_pos2` premises.
 - [ ] Add support for subproofs (reuse or redo?)
 	- [ ] Refl rule
 - [ ] Set up testing of benchmarks